E-Invoicing in Tunisia: Current Status and Key Developments

 Current Status of Electronic Invoicing in Tunisia

-In its initial phase, the requirement focused on business-to-government (B2G) transactions and large private-sector taxpayers.
-This granted electronic invoices the same legal and tax validity as paper invoices, as established in Tunisia’s 2016 Finance Law.
+In its initial phase, the mandate primarily applied to business-to-government (B2G) transactions and large taxpayers in the private sector.
+Under the provisions of Tunisia's 2016 Finance Law, electronic invoices were granted the same legal and tax validity as traditional paper invoices.

 In subsequent years, Tunisian authorities gradually expanded the system’s scope.
 Currently, electronic invoicing is mandatory for certain taxpayers and specific sectors, while remaining voluntary for others.
 Under the current regulations, the following must issue electronic invoices: